mpacula/COSMOS/docs/source/cli.rst

 Reset the SQL database
 ++++++++++++++++++++++
-.. note:: This will *not* delete the files associated with workflow output.
+.. warning:: This will *not* delete the files associated with workflow output.

 .. code-block:: bash